Introduction

 To generate the equivalent French menu click on the

-This brings up the basic "translation page" with the Reference Engish on the Left side and space for the translated equivalent on the right side
+This brings up the basic "translation page" with the Reference English on the Left side and space for the translated equivalent on the right side

 Now use the

 button which will copy the English on the left to the French side on the right.
-They will of course still be in English.
+At this stage it will of course still be in English.

-We are now able to copy those parts on the righthand side.
-So copy one of the parts to get it translated
+We are now able to take a copy those parts on the righthand side. to translate them

-We are now able to copy those parts on the righthand side.
-So copy one of the parts to get it translated
+We are now able to take a copy those parts on the righthand side. to translate them

-Using a translation facilty such as Deepl or Google in a new window or tab, paste the English language text on the left side and set French as the target language.
+Using a translation faciilty such as Deepl or Google in a separate window or tab, paste the English language text on the left side and set French as the target language.

 When all parts have been translated and copied back into the form then click on the